Rajanee Singh evaluated shared governance as a source of nurse empowerment at a small non-profit hospital in Florida seeking Magnet designation.

 Abstract

 Shared governance is the decision-making process that empowers employees and gives them autonomy over practice.
-The goal of shared governance empowers staff nurses in the decision-making process, so that they can develop a sense of autonomy and responsibility for their actions.
-It can be used both to engage staff with the rapidly changing healthcare environment and as a means of creating cultures that fortify the organization to prepare for healthcare shortages.
-Therefore, employing a model of shared governance has the potential to improve nurses’ perception of their professional practice environments, promote staff satisfaction, and encourage retention.
+Specifically, it aims to engage staff nurses in decision-making so they can develop a sense of autonomy and responsibility for their actions.
+In addition, organizations can use shared governance to engage staff with the rapidly changing healthcare environment and to create cultures that fortify the organization against healthcare shortages.
+As a result, employing a model of shared governance has the potential to improve nurses’ perception of their professional practice environments, promote staff satisfaction, and encourage retention.

-The purpose of this project was to evaluate the implementation of shared governance at a small non-profit hospital in Florida seeking magnet designation.
-Kanter’s structural theory of empowerment was the conceptual framework for the study.
+This project evaluated the implementation of shared governance at a small non-profit hospital in Florida seeking magnet designation.
+Kanter’s structural theory of empowerment served as the conceptual framework.
 A nonprobability, purposive sample included 325 direct and indirect registered nurses from 20 units within the hospital.
-In the end there were 123 participants that completed The Index of Professional Nursing Governance (IPNG) survey.
+Ultimately, 123 participants completed The Index of Professional Nursing Governance (IPNG) survey.

 Questions?
 Contact the author, Rajanee Singh.